 Food labels are more than just a legal requirement set by the Food and Drug Administration (FDA).
-They contain everything you need to know, from the name of the brand to the various nutrition facts such as calories and nutrient information.
+They contain everything you need to know, from the brand’s name to the various nutrition facts such as calories and nutrient information.
 These labels can help you make informed decisions.
-If you know how to read and understand food labels, you will have a better grasp on whether the food product is suitable to your dietary needs.
+If you know how to read and understand food labels, you will better grasp whether the food product is suitable for your dietary needs.

 Serving Information.
-This information provides the customers the number of servings in the package and serving size.
+This information gives the customers the number of servings in the package and serving size.
 Serving size is standardized and usually comes in units such as cups or pieces followed by the metric amount like the number of grams.
-Keep in mind that serving size is not a recommendation of how much a person should eat or drink, but a reflection of the amount that people typically eat or drink.
+Remember that serving size is not a recommendation of how much a person should eat or drink but a reflection of the amount that people typically eat or drink.

 List of Ingredients.
 Your food label needs to list the ingredients used in making the product in descending order by weight.

 Percentage of Certain Ingredients.
 If you want to emphasize a specific ingredient in your product, be sure to state its quantity as a percentage.
-For example: 100% pure beef.
-You also need to do this if the ingredient is highlighted with an image or graphic.
+For example, 100% pure beef.
+You must also do this if the ingredient is highlighted with an image or graphic.

 Cooking Instructions.
 If applicable to your product, you need to provide cooking instructions on your food labels.
 You also need to add important information such as temperature, cooking time, cooking equipment needed, and other instructions needed to prepare the food.

 Storage Instructions.
-Provide instructions on how to safely store your product before and after opening the packaging.
+Provide instructions on safely storing your product before and after opening the packaging.
 Some of the most common ones are “store in a cool, dry place” and “once opened, consume within 3 days.”

 Country of Origin.
-If you sourced your product from another country, make sure that it is stated clearly in your food labels.
+If you sourced your product from another country, make sure that it is stated clearly on your food labels.
 Never imply that your product originates from where it was manufactured.